 Share the news

 Antonio Guillem/ShutterstockDon’t hide your grief from family and friends.
 “The more people you tell, the more likely you are to find women who’ve also had miscarriages,” Domar says.
 “They can provide support, hear you out, and share with you how long it took for them to recover.”
 What’s more, going public with your experience can normalize it, helping remove any stigma or shame you may unconsciously be attaching to it.
 After all, you wouldn’t hesitate to tell friends you’d had a house fire, that your relationship ended, or that you were called back after a mammogram.
 Treat a miscarriage the same way and get the support you need.
-Here’s proof that having friends is ridiculously healthy.
+(Learn about more ways to cope with disenfranchised grief.)

 After one or two miscarriages, you may want to be screened for medical conditions that could jeopardize future pregnancies.
 (While not medical conditions, these everyday factors can also affect fertility.)
 Obstetrician-gynecologist Mary Stephenson, MD, director of the Recurrent Pregnancy Loss Program at University of Chicago Medical Center, recommends: